 Our bodies have a total of 12 different organ systems.
 Researchers believe they are all intended to work together to help our bodies reach homeostasis with the world around us.
 Unfortunately, prohibition slowed in-depth research into the ECS possibly depriving us of the many benefits it can bring.
 So far research suggests that CBD either directly or indirectly affects the endocrine system, nervous system, opioid system and of course the ECS.

-Scientific studies have shown that CBD helps reduce inflammation in our joints.
+Research is on going to see if CBD can help with issues like inflammation and pain.
 For those of us not producing enough endocannabinoids, we can stimulate the production of these molecules by ingesting phytocannabinoids from plants like hemp.
 If our bodies are not producing enough endocannabinoids, the ECS is not able to regulate the way it is supposed to.
 CBD directly binds with the TRPV1 receptors in our nervous system.

 CBD does not seem to make people drowsy or really induce sleep.
-Instead, it seems to help in managing all of those conditions that can wake us up in the middle of the night.
+Instead, incomplete research leans more towards it possibly helping with the conditions that can wake us up in the middle of the night.
 Whether chronic pain continuously wakes you up, an overactive brain keeps you from falling asleep or stomach issues continuously sends you to the bathroom at night, if CBD can help you properly manage these conditions then you very well may sleep through the night.
 A full night’s sleep with hours in full REM can allow you to have very productive wakeful days.

 Again, this is not very well understood yet by the scientific community.
 CBD seems to have a dampening effect on synaptic transmission in the brain.
 Just as it may help reduce seizures in epileptic patients, the same process may simply slow hyperactivity in the brain that is causing anxiety.
 CBD may slowly calm the mind and you may find yourself less distracted and capable of more consistent focus.
 Worries can be a major roadblock in our lives preventing us from the life we all strive for.